elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 In the example above, `ExUnit` stores the value of `async: true` in a module attribute to change how the module is compiled.
 Tags are also defined as `accumulate: true` attributes, and they store tags that can be used to setup and filter tests.
 For example, you can avoid running external tests on your machine because they are slow and dependent on other services, while they can still be enabled in your build system.

-In order to understand the underlying code, we'd need macros, so we will revisit this pattern in the meta-programming guide and learn how to use module attributes as storage to allow developers to create DSLs.
+In order to understand the underlying code, we'd need macros, so we will revisit this pattern in the meta-programming guide and learn how to use module attributes as storage to allow developers to create Domain Specific Languages (DSLs).

 In the next chapters, we'll explore structs and protocols before moving to exception handling and other constructs like sigils and comprehensions.